davetcoleman/ompl_visual_tools/README.md

 streamlined for considering costs and experience-based planning.

 <img align="right" src="https://raw.githubusercontent.com/davetcoleman/ompl_visual_tools/hydro-devel/screenshots/ompl_visual_tools.png" />
+.
+.

 ## How to Build

 Clone into your [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) and rebuild.

-### OMPL

-This repo currently requires ``OMPL 0.14.0`` or newer, which is not available in debian for ROS Hydro.
+Note: This repo currently requires ``OMPL 0.14.0`` or newer, which is not available in debian for ROS Hydro.
 To use on Hydro, please install OMPL from source.

 ## Usage